FAQOur most frequently asked questions

 Any other questions?

-If you have a question that isn’t included in our FAQ, the best thing to do is to organise a free, personalised centre tour with our Centre Director.
+If you have a question that isn’t included in our FAQ, the best thing to do is to organise a free guided centre tour with us.
 This gives you the chance to see the centre for yourself, observe some of the morning routines, and ask any questions you might have to our Centre Director and Room Leaders.

 Our opening hours are from Monday to Friday, from 7am to 6pm.